 If your institution is part of the UK Access Management Federation (UKAMF) and is on this list of federation members, you can register using the username and password provided by your institution.

-If your institution is not a member of the UKAMF or you are a personal user, you will need to apply for a username.
+Only if your institution is not a member of the UKAMF or you are a personal user, do you need to apply for a username.

 How do I obtain a username and password?